kibook/s1kd-tools/s1kd-transform/README.md

 Includes an "identity" template in to each specified stylesheet.

 -o &lt;file&gt;
 Output to &lt;file&gt; instead of stdout.
-This option only makes sense when the input is a single data module.
+This option only makes sense when the input is a single CSDB object.

 -s &lt;stylesheet&gt;
-An XSLT stylesheet file to apply to each data module.
+An XSLT stylesheet file to apply to each CSDB object.
 Multiple stylesheets can be specified by supplying this argument multiple times.
 The stylesheets will be applied in the order they are listed.

-&lt;data module&gt; ...
+&lt;object&gt; ...
-Any number of data modules to apply all specified stylesheets to.
+Any number of CSDB objects to apply all specified stylesheets to.

 Identity template
 -----------------